Feminist movement: Feminism in China

 Prior to the 20th century, women in China were considered essentially different from men.
-Feminism in China started in the 20th century with the Chinese Revolution in 1911.
+Feminism in China started in the 20th century with the 1911 Revolution.
 In China, Feminism has a strong association with socialism and class issues.
 Some commentators believe that this close association is damaging to Chinese feminism and argue that the interests of party are placed before those of women.

 In the patriarchal society, the struggle for women's emancipation means to enact laws that guarantee women's full equality of race, sex, property and freedom of marriage.
 To further eliminate the legacy of the class society of patriarchal women (drowning of infants, corset, foot binding, etc.), discrimination, play, mutilate women's traditional prejudice and habitual forces on the basis of the development of productive forces, it is gradually needful on achieving gender in politics, economy, social and family aspects of equality.

 Before the westernization movement and the reform movement, women had set off a wave of their own strength in the Taiping Heavenly Kingdom (1851–1864).
 However, there are too many women from the bottom identities in the Taiping Heavenly Kingdom.
 It is difficult to get rid of the fate of being used.
 Until the end of the Qing Dynasty, women with more knowledges took the initiative in the fight for women's rights and that is where feminism basically started.

 The term 'feminism' was first transmitted to China in 1791 which was proposed by Olympe de Gouges and promoted the 'women's liberation'.
 The feminist movement in China was mainly kickstarted and driven by male feminists prior to female feminists.

 Key male feminists in China in the 19th to 20th century included Liang Qichao, Ma Junwu and Jin Tianhe.
 In 1897, Liang Qichao proposed banning of foot-binding and encouraged women to engage in the workforce, political environment and education.
-The foot-binding costume had long been established in China which was an act to display the beauty and social status of women by binding their feet into an extremely small shoe with good decorations and ornaments.
+The foot-binding costume had long been established in China which was an act to display the beauty and social status of women by binding their feet into an extremely small shoes with good decorations and ornaments.
 Liang Qichao proposed the abolishment of this act due to concern the health of female being a supportive wives and caring mothers.
-He also proposed to reduce the number of female dependents in family and encouraged women to receive the rights of education and enter the workforce to be economic independent from men and finally help the nation to reach higher wealth and prosperity.
-For feminist Ma Junwu and Jin Tianhe, they both supported the equality between husbands and wives, women enjoy legitimate and equal rights and also rights to enter the political sphere.
+He also proposed to reduce the number of female dependents in family and encouraged women to receive the rights of education and enter the workforce to be economically independent from men and finally help the nation to reach higher wealth and prosperity.
+Feminists Ma Junwu and Jin Tianhe both supported the equality between husbands and wives, legitimate and equal rights for women, including the right to enter the political sphere.
 A key assertion from Jin Tianhe was women as the mother of the nation.
 These views from male feminists in early feminism in China represented the image of ideal women in the imagination of men.